danielobrist/ip6-palim-palim-webpack-es6/README.md

 * Arrow controls will pan
 * Mouse left click will rotate/right click will pan
 * Scroll wheel zooms in and out

+## Heroku Deployment
+Normally, Heroku will recognise the app as a node.js application and use the proper buildpack for the deployment.
+If you encounter any problems, try folliwing steps:
+* Set up Heroku CLI [More infos](https://devcenter.heroku.com/articles/heroku-cli)
+* Ensure the Heroku application is using the `heroku/nodejs` buildpack by running the `heroku buildpacks -a <your-heroku-app-name>` command.
+[More infos](https://devcenter.heroku.com/articles/nodejs-support#specifying-a-node-js-version)
+* If it is not set to `heroku/nodejs`, set the buildpack with the command `heroku buildpacks:set heroku/nodejs -a <your-heroku-app-name>`.
+[More infos](https://devcenter.heroku.com/articles/buildpacks#setting-a-buildpack-on-an-application)
+* With the proper buildpack set up, Heroku will automatically install all dependencies and will start the server using `npm start`, when deploying the app.